sjgknight/creds-hugo-research-group/content/slider-welcome.md

 subtitle: (and subtitle)
 active: true
 height: 300px
-interval: false
+interval: true
-# set interval to true if you want it to autorotate, or set a time in ms (5000 = 5 seconds)
+# set interval to true if you want it to be clickable, or set a time in ms (5000 = 5 seconds).
+False if you want a 1 slide slider
 design:
   columns: "2"
   background: